-- Knowing how the price of corn will affect the price of silage can translate into extra dollars in the pockets of farmers.
+As the price of corn goes, so goes the price of corn silage.
+Knowing how the price of the former will affect the price of the latter can translate into extra dollars in the pockets of farmers.

 In both spreadsheets the farmer will enter data such as corn price per bushel, silage yield per acre or estimated grain yield, percent of corn silage dry matter, harvest/hauling/storage cost and the estimated amount of shrinkage during storage.
 Results appear as cost of corn silage value per ton and the final cost of silage to producer.